Planning on Thanksgiving holiday travel? Many in the D.C. area are staying put.

 About 83 percent of D.C. residents said they planned to stay home this Thanksgiving holiday.
 When asked why they had decided not to travel, 65 percent cited the coronavirus pandemic.
 A similar number of Virginia residents, 84 percent, said they would be staying put.

-In Maryland, where Gov. Larry Hogan (R) on Monday urged residents not to let their guard down and to remain vigilant about wearing masks and social distancing, 89 percent of those surveyed said they would not be traveling.
+In Maryland, where Gov. Larry Hogan (R) on Monday urged residents not to let their guards down and to remain vigilant about wearing masks and social distancing, 89 percent of those surveyed said they would not be traveling.
 The Maryland Department of Transportation on Monday asked residents to avoid nonessential travel.

 It’s a significant shift from previous years, when the Thanksgiving exodus would begin a week earlier as people plotted how to avoid the inevitable crush of holiday traffic.
-Regular commuters were warned to leave their offices early on Wednesday to avoid getting caught in holiday getaway traffic.
+Regular commuters were warned to leave their offices early on Wednesday to avoid delays.
 The Capital Beltway became a sea of brake lights.

-This will be the first Thanksgiving in more than a decade that fewer people plan to travel for the holiday when compared to the previous year, according to AAA Mid-Atlantic.
+This will be the first Thanksgiving in more than a decade that fewer people plan to travel for the holiday when compared with the previous year, according to AAA Mid-Atlantic.

 But not everyone is staying home.
 Roadways and airports might be more crowded than in previous months, but the volume will be a far cry from previous years, officials said.